jenkinsci/simple-build-for-pipeline-plugin/README.md

 ![Great](great.jpg)

-This repo aims to build out a DSL for Jenkinfile (pipeline as code) to make the easy things easy (and the hard things doable, as they are already).
+This repo aims (work in progress) to build out a DSL for Jenkinfile (pipeline as code) to make the easy things easy, without taking away any of the power of Jenkins Pipeline for when you really need it.

 # Example